Synqly/go-sdk/README.md

 ## Setup and run the example

-1. Clone this repository and navigate to the `examples/events-connector` directory.
+1. Clone this repository and navigate to the `examples/siem-connector` directory.
     ```bash
-    cd examples/events-connector
+    cd examples/siem-connector
     ```
 2. Initialize go modules (this will also verify access that `go` can pull from this repository).
    ```bash
    go mod tidy
    ```
-3. The `events-connect` example depends on environment variables to connect to Synqly and Splunk.
+3. The example depends on environment variables to connect to Synqly and Splunk.
 To allow the sample program to connect to Synqly, set the following environment variables to your Organization ID and API Token values.

     ```bash
     export SYNQLY_ORG_ID=your-org-id